All there is to see and do in the Racing City!

 711 N Broadway Ave, Sylacauga, AL 35150

-Desoto Caverns
+Majestic Caverns

-Located in the foothills of the Appalachian Mountains, Desoto Caverns is touted as "Alabama's Big Cave".
+Located in the foothills of the Appalachian Mountains, Majestic Caverns is touted as "Alabama's Big Cave".
 In addition to the caves, the park offers various other attractions, including a three-quarter acre maze known as the Lost Trail Maze, panning for gemstones, a climbing wall, and amusement park style rides.
 While on the caverns tour, visitors can view a sound, light, and water show that changes with the holidays and seasons.

-Before being commercialized as DeSoto Caverns, the cave was well known locally as Kymulga Cave.
+Before being commercialized as Majestic Caverns, the cave was well known locally as Kymulga Cave.
 There is evidence that the cave was formerly used by Native Americans, and it was mined during the Civil War.

 5181 Desoto Caverns Pkwy, Childersburg, AL 35044